Extreme heat

 An Extreme Heat Emergency would be triggered through an emergency alert when Heat Warning criteria have been met, and the forecast indicates that daily highs will substantively increase day-over-day for three or more consecutive days.

-Part of having an emergency plan includes checking in on those who may not have access to air conditioning, or those who may be more susceptible to heat.
-This can include friends, family and neighbours.
 According to Prepared BC, the following people are especially at-risk if they do not have access to air conditioning and need to be prepared and supported:

-- people aged 65 years or older
+• people aged 65 years or older

-- people who live alone
+• people who live alone

-- people with pre-existing health conditions such as diabetes, heart disease or respiratory disease
+• people with pre-existing health conditions such as diabetes, heart disease or respiratory disease

-- people with mental illness such as schizophrenia, depression, or anxiety
+• people with mental illness such as schizophrenia, depression, or anxiety

-- people with substance use disorders
+• people with substance use disorders

-- people who are marginally housed
+• people who are marginally housed

-- people who work in hot environments
+• people who work in hot environments

-- people who are pregnant
+• people who are pregnant

-- infants and young children
+• infants and young children

-- people with limited mobility
+• people with limited mobility

 Severe heat illness and heat stroke are medical emergencies.
 Call 9-1-1 if you are caring for someone with signs or symptoms of severe heat-related illness.
 Symptoms of severe heat-related illness include:

-- Nausea and/or vomiting
+• Nausea and/or vomiting

-- Faint or loss of consciousness
+• Faint or loss of consciousness

-- Confusion or disorientation
+• Confusion or disorientation

-- Difficulty speaking
+• Difficulty speaking

-- Movement and coordination problems
+• Movement and coordination problems

-- Lethargy
+• Lethargy

-- Not sweating
+• Not sweating

-- Hot, flushed, or very pale skin
+• Hot, flushed, or very pale skin

-- Not urinating or very little urinating
+• Not urinating or very little urinating

-- Rapid breathing and faint, rapid heart rate
+• Rapid breathing and faint, rapid heart rate

-- Body temperature >39°C (102°F)
+• Body temperature >39°C (102°F)

 While waiting for help to arrive, you can help cool the person by:

-- Moving them to a cool place, if possible
+• Moving them to a cool place, if possible

-- Remove excess clothing
+• Remove excess clothing

-- Apply cold water, wet towels or ice packs around the body
+• Apply cold water, wet towels or ice packs around the body

-Learn more about the signs of heat-related illness via Interior Health or the BC Centre of Disease Control.
+Learn more about the signs of heat-related illness via Interior Health or the BC Centre of Disease Control

 Part of good heat preparation plans includes putting a plan in place for pets.
 Here are some recommendations from the BC SPCA to help your pets through bouts of extreme heat.

-- Pavement: If you regularly jog or bike with your dog, be conscious of when you’re doing it.
+• Pavement: If you regularly jog or bike with your dog, be conscious of when you’re doing it.
 If it’s a hot day, the pavement can get very hot for your pet’s feet.

-- Exercising: Choose to exercise with your dog earlier in the morning or later in the evening when it’s cooler reducing the chances of your pet getting heatstroke.
+• Exercising: Choose to exercise with your dog earlier in the morning or later in the evening when it’s cooler reducing the chances of your pet getting heatstroke.

-- Outdoor excursions: When hiking, camping, or going to the beach, make sure you bring along a water bowl and water for your pet as well as an umbrella for shade.
+• Outdoor excursions: When hiking, camping, or going to the beach, make sure you bring along a water bowl and water for your pet as well as an umbrella for shade.
 Use towel to both dry off your pet and to give them an option of a place to lie down that’s not scorching hot.

-- Pets in cars: If you go out in the car, leave your pet at home rather than in a hot vehicle, where it can take as little as 10 minutes for a pet to suffer irreparable brain damage or even death.
+• Pets in cars: If you go out in the car, leave your pet at home rather than in a hot vehicle, where it can take as little as 10 minutes for a pet to suffer irreparable brain damage or even death.

-Transit fares will be waived for those seeking transportation to a cool location at the head warning stage.
+Transit fares will be waived for those seeking transportation to a cool location at the heat warning stage.
 During a heat emergency, this would include bus transportation to an official Cooling Centre.
 Indicate to the driver that you are using the bus to go someplace to cool off and the fare for the ride will be waived.

 Many Kelowna parks and green spaces offer shade where temperatures can be lower than homes without air conditioning.
 View our Parks & Beaches map to find parks near you, or visit one of our three waterparks to help stay cool.